aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 ## Loop over all even numbers E not larger than n

 Note that the outer loop has a constant step size of 1, in order to later use Numba `prange`, which only supports this unit step size.
-This means that we loop on contiguous values of $E/2$ instead of even values of $E$.
+This means that we loop on contiguous integer values of $E/2$ instead of even values of $E$.

 ```python